wp-plugins/fourteen-colors/readme.txt

 * Several bugfixes, particularly with lighter contrast colors on mobile.
 Cached plugin output is now automatically refreshed after updating.

 = 1.0 =
-* Please visit the customizer and re-set your colors after updating.
+* Please visit the Customizer and re-set your colors after updating.
 This plugin is now ready for prime-time!

 = 0.2 =
 * Build out the contrast color option.